altocodenl/tagaway/readme.md

 ## About

-ac;pic is an application that allows you to store and manage your pictures. ac;pic is built by [Altocode](https://altocode.nl).
+ac;pic is an application that allows you to store and manage your pictures and videos (pivs). ac;pic is built by [Altocode](https://altocode.nl).
 While the service itself is paid, Altocode freely shares the code for all purposes, including commercial ones.

 To understand why we're sharing the source code of a commercial product, please read [our manifesto](http://federicopereiro.com/manifesto).
 If that's too long to read, in a nutshell: we want to share our code so that others can learn from it and contribute to us.
 Sharing is the way to progress.